 The Aquarium, in conjunction with the Audubon Aquatic Center, Freeport-McMoRan Audubon Species Survival Center, is home to thousands of species.
 It also aids in the research, rescue and conservation of many from the Gulf, including U.S. fisheries.

 The Aquarium also facilitates in releasing sea turtles into the wild as a coordinator of the Louisiana Marine Mammal and Sea Turtle Rescue.

-Things You Need to Know When Visiting the Audubon Aquarium of the Americas
+What Do I Need to Know About Visiting the Audubon Aquarium of the Americas?

 The Aquarium also has food for sale at 4 locations and a couple gift shops to snag a souvenir.
 There is also a Guest Courtesy Room for nursing mothers and quiet family time.
 They also offer separate, cool behind the scenes adventures and experiences for purchase (discounted rates for Members).

 How Much Does Aquarium of the Americas Admission Cost?

 Admission to the Aquarium includes entrance into the Entergy IMAX Theater.
 You can purchase tickets online or at the door.
 The cost for tickets are $29.95(+tax) for adults, $21.95(+tax) for children 2-12 and $24.95(+tax) for 65.